 For a taste of everything San Diego, a visit to Liberty Public Market is a must.
 Check out the local butchers and fish mongers, farm-fresh produce, and small outposts of some of the city’s best restaurants.
 Kids will love the gelato and the big, grassy seating area outside.
 Foodies and beer lovers will love to hunt, peck, taste, and sip their way through the samples.
-Don’t miss the stand-up oyster bar or the Venissimo cheese stand, where you can pick any of the gourmet cheeses to press in a skinny French baguette for less than $10.
+Don’t miss the stand-up oyster bar or the Bao Bar, where you can grab a steamed bun stuffed with savory fillings and pair it with a smoothie or boba drink.
 Stop by Mess Hall for a glass of red or white sangria.
 Sundays mean live music on the outdoor patio, and most stalls offer happy hour specials during the week from 3 to 6 p.m.

 Get On the Water

 Point Loma is home to one of the largest commercial fishing fleets on the West Coast.
 Head over to Fisherman's Landing on Scott Street near Shelter Island to sign up for a full- or half-day excursion on one of the big fishing boats that regularly bring home healthy catches of yellowtail or sea bass.
 If a slow, breezy sail through the bay is more your taste, you can charter a ride from one of the companies posted up along Shelter Island Drive, or stop by the Sun Harbor Marina to rent kayaks or stand-up paddleboards for the day.
 The flat, calm waters from Shelter Island Yacht Basin over to La Playa are ideal for an easy, scenic paddle.
 It's easy to get hungry on the water - before you head out, don't forget to hit up Stars & Stripes deli for provisions.